Mettle (character)

-Mettle (Ken Mack) is a fictional character appearing in American comic books published by Marvel Comics.
+Mettle (Ken Mack) is a character appearing in American comic books published by Marvel Comics.
 He was recruited into training at the Avengers Academy to become an Avenger.

 Publication history

 Mettle first appeared in Avengers Academy #1 (June 2010) and was created by Christos Gage and Mike McKone.
 He appeared as a regular character in the series through its final issue, #39 (Jan 2013).

-Mettle appeared briefly in Avengers Arena, the successor title to Avengers Academy, by Dennis Hopeless and Kev Walker.
+Mettle appeared in the first issue of the series Avengers Arena, by Dennis Hopeless and Kev Walker, where he is captured and later killed by Arcade.
+Long after his death, Mettle was revealed to have survived in the series Avengers Academy: Marvel's Voices.

 Fictional character biography

 Ken Mack was a sixteen-year-old surfer with a laid-back and carefree attitude.
-While surfing, he fell into the water and another surfer hit him with their surfboard and ripped off part of his face from the impact, which revealed a red iridium skull underneath.
-Ken was taken to Norman Osborn, where Baron Von Blitzschlag explained that the trauma accelerated a transformation that was already taking place.
-Osborn further accelerated the transformation, changing Ken's body to be completely made of iridium.
+While surfing, he fell into the water and another surfer hit him with their surfboard.
+The impact ripped off part of his face, revealing a red iridium skull underneath.
+Ken was taken to Norman Osborn, where Baron Von Blitzschlag explained that his trauma accelerated a transformation that was already taking place.
+Osborn further accelerates the transformation, changing Ken's body to be completely made of iridium.